 A Church of Readers . . .

 Whether it’s One-Book-One-Church, Discovery Book Discussions, or CATS (Church at the Train Station), the people of Flossmoor Community Church read a lot of books.
-If you’re looking for something to read this summer, try one of these recently discussed titles:
+If you’re looking for something to read, try one of these recently discussed titles:

 • Being Mortal by Atul Gawande